thefuzz25/thefuzz25.github.io/_posts/2025-05-09-forget-about-it.md

 <hr class="dots">
 ## Context Really _Is_ Everything

-A single phrase,_Forget about it_, explained with so many meanings.
+A single phrase, explained with so many meanings.
 Agreement.
 Disagreement.
 Praise.
 Dismissal.
 Indifference.
 It means everything by meaning nothing on its own (if that make sense?).

 That’s kind of how life works too.
 Because really, most things don’t come with clear labels 🏷️.
 No moment or feeling stands completely on its own.
 It’s _always_ about the context — on the situation, on the timing, on who’s involved.